 My photographic inspiration, to be candid, began from nobody in particular.
 I was too young to recognize the identity of a specific artist; I only felt the power the visual arts had over me.
-As time passed, of course I came to appreciate the traditional masters such as Ansel Adams or Henri Cartier-Bresson and studied their method.
-However, and no doubt as a result of a lifetime reading National Geographic, I can attribute my strongest influence to the modern greats such as Steve McCurry.
+As time passed and my obsession truly began, I appreciated the pioneering masters such as Ansel Adams or Henri Cartier-Bresson and studied their method.
+However, and no doubt as a result of a lifetime reading National Geographic, I can attribute my strongest aesthetic influence to the modern greats such as Steve McCurry or Nick Brandt.

 From my perspective, it is not enough to simply photograph a place that is visually striking; to tell a story, a photograph must incorporate the deep threads of our world’s history for it to realize a greater purpose.
 This purpose should be for wholesome benefit of the viewer – to please the eye and stimulate the mind.
 This leads me on a quest to seek out the most interesting places and peoples of the world, not only to capture them, but attempt to understand their meaning as well.
 This is a journey without end, and my life is all the better for it.

 As the old and often repeated adage goes, "It's not the camera that matters; it's the photographer that counts".
-While I certainly agree with this in a conceptual form, it does have a caveat in reality: a professional driver will most certainly perform better in a race car than in a golf cart if he knows how to use it.
+While I certainly agree with this in concept, it does have a caveat in reality: a professional driver will most certainly perform better in a race car than in a golf cart if he knows how to use it.

 To this end, I have invested more than $200,000 on the very highest quality photographic equipment money can buy.
 There is no single "best camera in the world" - but after an exhaustive research over many years, the long wait on special orders handmade from Germany, and a penchant for innovating systems down to the last detail in an obsessive manner, I now have what I believe to be the best in each respective category:

 Linhof Technorama 617s III - Large Format Film - Landscape & Still Photography